Special Plastic Surgery PromotionsPromotions

 A chemical peel is a minimally invasive procedure whereby a formula of chemicals (typically a combination of phenol, trichloroacetic acid, and alphahydroxy acids) is carefully applied to your face, neck, or hands to rejuvenate your appearance by removing the damaged, outer layers of your skin.

-What concerns can a Chemical Peel address?
+What problems does a Chemical Peel address?

 The cumulative effects of the sun, age, and smoking make the skin appear wrinkled and thin.
 In addition, abnormal cells may grow and multiply, creating unsightly spots or in some cases, skin cancers.
 Luckily for us, the skin is unique in its ability to regenerate itself.
 The normal pace of regeneration, however, is slow and does not prevent the accumulation of abnormal skin cells.
 A more efficient way of ridding the body of those abnormal cells and replacing them with 'new' skin is to 'peel' off the top layers of skin.
 The body then replaces these layers with new skin that is healthier and younger looking.